-It is noteworthy that the majority of participating companies are willing for their data to be shared openly with other companies.
+It is noteworthy that the majority of participating companies are willing to share their data openly with other companies.
 This indicates that they feel that safety is a non-competitive issue where all can learn from the experience of others and help other companies to improve.